Malachov/mydatapreprocessing/README.md

 pip install mydatapreprocessing
 ```

+There are some libraries that not every user will be using (for some data inputs).
+If you want to be sure to have all libraries, you can download `requirements_advanced.txt` and then install
+advanced requirements with `pip install -r requirements_advanced.txt`.

 ## Preprocessing

 First - preprocessing load data, consolidate it and do the preprocessing.
 It contains functions like load_data, data_consolidation, preprocess_data, preprocess_data_inverse, add_frequency_columns, rolling_windows, add_derived_columns etc.